finbourne/workflow-sdk-java/sdk/docs/TaskDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TaskDefinitionsApi apiInstance = apiFactory.build(TaskDefinitionsApi.class);

         TaskDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(TaskDefinitionsApi.class);
         String scope = "scope_example"; // String | The scope that identifies a Task Definition String code = "code_example"; // String | The code that identifies a Task Definition UpdateTaskDefinitionRequest updateTaskDefinitionRequest = new UpdateTaskDefinitionRequest(); // UpdateTaskDefinitionRequest | The data to update a Task Definition try {
+            // uncomment the below to set overrides at the request level
+            // TaskDefinition result = apiInstance.updateTaskDefinition(scope, code, updateTaskDefinitionRequest).execute(opts);

             TaskDefinition result = apiInstance.updateTaskDefinition(scope, code, updateTaskDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {